Epic-AF/OurTab/README.md

 # JuanTab
 This is like CronTab except it Works! and runs on python.
-I had a bad expireince with CronTab and felt like making something similer that works.
+I had a bad experience with CronTab and felt like making something similar that works.

 **For the Raspberry PI**